jopemachine-arvis/arvis/documents/basic-usage.md

 You can see search window's style update according to their setting values.

+You can also import the `arvistheme` file to set predetermined setting values.

+Or just click `theme` button to set predetermined setting values.

 ### Store

 ![](./imgs/store-page.png)

 You can look for and install lots of extensions through `store` page.

-Check the extension information on the web page and install the extension.
+Check the extension information on the web page and install, update the extension.

 ### Clipboard History